Drackonack/drackonack.github.io/_posts/2024-01-12-pre-post-grad-05.md

 ---
 layout: post
-title: 50% Of The Challenges For Exercsim
+title: 50% Of The Challenges For Exercism
 ---

 ### 50% of Exercism's Python track